-May 2016: Harvest
+The May Harvest

 The flavor is a nice combination of sweet, tart, and tangy.
 They’d be great for jellies or pies, but are also tasty straight off the bush.

 My children have greatly enjoyed our weekends home when they can sit out in the garden under the bushes, stripping the branches clean of their ripe red cherries and spitting the hard pits.
 I imagine the birds have enjoyed them as well.

-Two years later the branches are touching with just enough space to stand between the bushes for harvesting.
+Two years later, the branches are touching with just enough space to stand between the bushes for harvesting.
 If you decide you want to plant a few Nanking Cherry Bushes around your place, definitely give them adequate space to grow.
 They make a lovely edible hedge.

 If you can’t find Nanking Cherry Bush plants locally, you can order them online.
 I got mine from Gurney’s.
 Another nursery that I’ve ordered from and have been happy with is Stark Bro’s, which carries a similar variety called Hansen’s Bush Cherry.

-Update April 2017: Growing Big
+April Update: Growing Big